Autonomous Wheel Loader Navigation Using Goal-Conditioned Actor-Critic MPC: Methodology

 We implement our actor and critic, denoted by $\pi_\phi(s, g)$ and $L_\psi\left(s, a, g\right)$, as feedforward neural networks parameterized by $\phi$ and $\psi$.
 The actor is designed to parameterize a Gaussian action distribution, and the samples from this distribution are bounded by first applying the $\mathrm{tanh}$ function and then scaling by the maximum achievable accelerations $\ddot \beta_{max}$ and $a_{f, max}$.
 The critic is constructed as:

 where $Q_\psi(s, a, g)$ is a feedforward neural network parameterized by $\psi$.
 This ensures positive outputs, which is necessary to satisfy \eqref{eq:mc_prop1} due to the choice of $c(s, a, g)$.
-We also include an input encoder in both networks, which converts all positions into relative positions and encodes all heading angles using their sine and cosine values.
+We also include an encoder in both networks, which converts all positions into relative positions with respect to the goal and encodes heading angles using sine and cosine values.